hermangroup/docs/masternodes/dip3-upgrade.rst

 - It should not be necessary to change the **Collateral Tx** or **IP/Port** fields if you are using your existing collateral and server.
-- You can optionally modify the **Payout address** to any valid existing or new Dash address, since it is no longer mandatory to receive payouts at the collateral address.
+- You can optionally modify the **Payout address** to any valid existing or new Historia address, since it is no longer mandatory to receive payouts at the collateral address.
 - The three masternode keys (owner, operator, voting) are newly generated and usually do not need to be changed.